krollobrocket/cision-block/readme.txt

 - Add post type for templates.
 - Throw valid exception in RemoteRequest.
 - Log error when failing to fetch feed.
+- Check if notification should be dismissable or not.